KoaChang/KoaChang/README.md

 **`Digital Craftsman (Developer/Filmmaker/Creator)`**

-I'm an student of computer science who specializes in Machine Learning and AI.
-My dream is to one day make my own technology company that will change the world.
+I'm an student of computer science at Stanford University who specializes in Machine Learning and AI.
+I love to build, create, develop, and continously learn from all my experiences.

 ---